 chase it.

-The clear yes is an app where App Store discovery is a primary growth channel and the funnel underneath is already solid.
-If merchants find you mostly through the store, then ranking, trust, and the badge are directly upstream of your revenue, and the engineering cost buys you a lever on the channel you depend on most.
+The clear yes is an app where App Store discovery is a primary growth channel and the funnel underneath is already working.
+If merchants find you mostly through the store, then ranking, trust, and the badge sit directly upstream of your revenue.
+The engineering cost buys you a lever on the channel you depend on most.

-- You are in a crowded category where merchants compare several similar apps, and a tiebreaker matters.
+- You are in a crowded category where merchants compare several similar apps.
+Tiebreakers matter and compound.

-- Organic store discovery already drives a meaningful share of your installs, so a ranking lift compounds.
+- Organic store discovery already drives a meaningful share of installs, so a ranking lift has a real base to amplify.

 - You ship frequently and the review-queue priority would measurably speed your release cadence.

-- Your team has the engineering capacity to hold the bar without starving your roadmap.
+- Your team has the engineering capacity to hold the bar without starving the product roadmap.

 For these apps the badge is part of the distribution flywheel, not a vanity mark.
-It belongs alongside the other moves in the distribution playbook, and it earns its engineering cost because it pulls on the channel that already works for you.
+It belongs alongside the other moves in the distribution playbook, and it earns its engineering cost because it pulls on the channel that already works.

 If the funnel